-Candidates in the clinical health psychology doctoral program are required to pass competency examinations in assessment, clinical skills, and research.
+Candidates in the clinical health psychology doctoral program are required to pass competency examinations in assessment and comprehensive examinations in clinical and research skills.

 Students in the school-clinical child psychology program demonstrate are required to demonstrate competency in assessment, psychotherapy, and research.
 They must pass three (3) competency examinations.
 The examinations focus on: (a) Administration of cognitive and personality assessment instruments; (b) Scoring of cognitive and personality assessment instruments; (c) Integrating assessment data in written format for professional use.